alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 A challenge password []:
 An optional company name []:YourCompany LLC
 {% endhighlight %}

+_The example above creates a 4096bit key for added security.
+However, some certificate authorities might ask you to use a 2048bit key instead.
+You can replace 'rsa:4096' with 'rsa:2048' above to lower the requested key size._

 This creates two files for you, example.key or your private key, and example.csr which is your CSR.
-You'll provide the contents of example.csr to your certificate authority (CA) and they'll provide you with one or more certificate files.
+You'll upload the contents of example.csr to your certificate authority (CA) and they'll provide you certificate files.
+Keep your private key in a safe place and don't share it with anybody!

 There's one last thing we need to take care of.
 The private key that was generated in the step above is not in PEM format, which is required by CloudFront.
 We need to convert the key into PEM.